LiusuZeng/RAFT/README.md

 A node will start as follower, when this node cannot receive the heartbeat message sent by the leader, this node will timeout and become a candidate and send out vote requests to every node.

-Nodes when receiving a vote request, will respond with either yes or no depending on whether the candidate’s log is up to date.
+Nodes, when receiving a vote request, will respond with either yes or no depending on whether the candidate’s log is up to date.

-Once a candidate get more than half yes response, the candidate will become a leader and start sending out heartbeat messages.
+Once a candidate get more than half yes responses, the candidate will become a leader and start sending out heartbeat messages.
 A candidate will timeout and retry when there is a split vote.

 <h4>Log Replication</h4>